MikeHopcroft/data-flow/documentation/SPECIFICATION2.md

 This approach is a hybrid, combining a serialization format like YAML of JSON with JavaScript template literal expressions for some values.

-Here the elements of the `Plan2` data structure are analogous to nodes the parse tree of the JavaScript `Plan`.
+Here the elements of the `Plan2` data structure are analogous to nodes of the parse tree of the JavaScript `Plan`.

 The main differences are
 1. `Plan2` embraces the convention that `AsynFunctions`, which it calls `Domains`, take a single parameter which is a property bag of named `Slots`.
 Each `Slot` is an array of `TemplateLiterals` that can include Javscript expressions involving identifiers from the evaluation context.